FaresSaleemGHub/Math-Quize-Game/README.md

 # 🧮🎲➕ Math Game (C++)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) <br>
-It is Math Game to active the brain and enterrainment.
+It is a Math Game to active the brain and enterrainment.

 ---